-As you can see, being in an unfamiliar place can cause your dog to tuck his tail in between his legs to prevent another dog he doesn’t know to sniff his genitals or be near his abdomen.
+As you can see, being in an unfamiliar place can cause your dog to tuck his tail in between his legs to prevent another dog he doesn’t know to sniff his bottom or be near his abdomen.
 So in strange new places, make sure to keep your dog close to you so he feels safe and secure.

-5. Dog tail tucked between legs because she isn’t interested in mating
+5. Dog tail tucked between legs because she isn’t interested

 If you’re at a dog park and there are other male dogs who want to sniff her and mate with her, she may also tuck her tail down between her legs.